nekinja/AOGG/README.md

 - **Interactivity**: Each game is treated as a POST on the **Pulse Protocol**, allowing users to comment and interact.

 ### 🧑‍🤝‍🧑 On-Chain Social Profiles
-- Profiles are stored on the Pulse Protocol, centralized but interoperable.
+- Profiles are stored on the AO with the help of Pulse Protocol.
 - Scores and activities are tied to these profiles and can be accessed across multiple platforms using Pulse.

 ### 💬 Social Interactions